bevyengine/rfcs/rfcs/52-unstable_features.md

 This will increase complexity in Bevy code.

-It will also increase complexity of a contribution that would like to use this process, but it is opt in and not mandatory.
+It will also increase complexity of a contribution that would like to use this process, but it is opt-in and not mandatory.
 Think of it as a fast track for unstable features.

 Stabilizing a feature could be harder, as it would mean a review across several PRs, and may not easily work with GitHub review UI.
 But the stabilization review should be easier than a large PR as there would be actual usage feedback.